-The Office of Learning Services staff communicates in writing with each of the student’s professors to notify them of the probationary status and to request a first quarter update.
+The Office of Learning Services staff communicates in writing with each of the student’s professors to notify them of the TASC status and to request a first quarter update.
 In this update, the instructor comments on attendance, work completion, participation, and test/quiz grades.

 A student with probationary status may be mandated to attend ACAD 102.
 The purpose of this class is to strengthen academic performance and personal confidence.